horchi/vdrOnOdroidN2Plus/README.md

 ```

 Now we are prepared to use UBUNTU/chroot by calling ```chg-ubuntu``` this command can always be used to get into the UBUNTU/chroot environment.
+Change to the UBUNTU/chroot for the next steps!

 ### Setup the timezone for Ubuntu
 ```